Neurocritical Care Division

 UT Southwestern Medical Center established the Neurocritical Care program in 2006 to provide multidisciplinary intensive care for critically ill neurological patients at both Zale Lipshy University Hospital and Parkland Memorial Hospital.

-Currently, we have seven faculty members and three fellows, as well as a large team of mid-level providers and research coordinators.
+Currently, we have seven full-time faculty members and three fellows, as well as a large team of mid-level providers and research coordinators.

 The Neurocritical Care Division at UT Southwestern Medical Center was the first to offer a United Council of Neurological Subspecialties (UCNS) Accredited Neurocritical Care Fellowship program in the state of Texas and surrounding regions.
-The two-year program is co-sponsored by the Departments of Neurological Surgery and Neurology and Neurotherapeutics.
+The two-year program is co-sponsored by the Departments of Neurological Surgery and Neurology & Neurotherapeutics.
 More information about the fellowship can be found here.

 Other available technology includes intracranial pressure monitoring, arterial pressure monitoring, central venous pressure monitoring, continuous ETCO2 monitoring, noninvasive cardiac output monitoring, bronchoscopy, bedside critical care ultrasonography, transcranial doppler ultrasound, GlideScope® video laryngoscope, surface cooling and ICU telemedicine.

 Our team also provides neurocritical care services to critically ill patients with neurological disease at Parkland Health and Hospital System.
 Parkland Hospital is a Level I Trauma Center and one of the busiest public hospitals in the nation.
-To meet the growing need for services, the new Parkland Hospital, nearly twice the size of the current hospital, is scheduled to open in 2015.
+To meet the growing need for services, the New Parkland Hospital, nearly twice the size of the current hospital, is scheduled to open in 2015.
 The new hospital with a 2.5 million-square-foot campus and 862 single-patient rooms is located on the northeast corner of Harry Hines Boulevard and Medical District Drive, just across the street from Zale-Lipshy University Hospital.
 This hospital will have an independent, well equipped, 12-bed Neurocritical Care Unit with a CT scanner located adjacent to the unit.